scverse/scvi-tools/docs/user_guide/models/mrvi.md

 ## Preliminaries

 MrVI takes as input a scRNA-seq gene expression matrix $X$ with $N$ cells and $G$ genes.
-Additionally, it requires specification of:
+Additionally, it requires specification, for each cell $n$:
-Additionally, it requires specification, for each cell $n$ of
+- a sample-level target covariate $s_n$, that typically corresponds to the sample ID, which defines which sample entities will be compared in explorary and comparative analyses.
-- A sample ID $s_n$ for each cell $n$, denoting which sample the cell originated from,
+- nuisance covariates $b_n$ (e.g. sequencing run, processing day).

-- Nuisance covariates $b_n$ for each cell $n$ (e.g. sequencing run, processing day),
+Optionally, MrVI can also take as input
-- (Optional) Cell-type labels for improved integration across samples, via a guided mixture of Gaussians prior.
+	- Cell-type labels for improved integration across samples, via a guided mixture of Gaussians prior.
-- (Optional) Additional sample-level covariates of interest $c_s$ for each sample $s$ (e.g. disease status, age, treatment) for comparative analysis.
+	- Additional sample-level covariates of interest $c_s$ for each sample $s$ (e.g. disease status, age, treatment) for comparative analysis.

 ## Generative process